 - Requiring enclosed cabs or PF10 respirators if the area treated within a 24-hour period is 80 or fewer acres

 - Requiring a residential area drift buffer and seven-day restricted entry interval (REI) for cotton desiccation

 - Requiring a 48-hour REI for all crops and uses except cotton desiccation

 - Allowing certain truck drivers who aren’t certified applicators but meet specific conditions to transport Paraquat

-The Proposed Interim decision closed for public comment in December of 2020.
-The EPA will use this input to issue an Interim Decision with new rules for Paraquat.
+The Proposed Interim decision closed for public comment in December 2020.
+The EPA will use this input to issue an Interim Decision with new rules for paraquat.

 Other Government Action Against Paraquat

 On July 17, 2019, U.S. Representative Nydia Velázquez (D-NY 7th District) introduced H.R.
 3817 — titled the Protect Against Paraquat Act — in the 116th Congress.

 This bill tried to require the EPA to cancel paraquat registration for all uses and ban any residue on food.
 It also proposed prohibiting the sale and use of any existing paraquat stock.
 It received 15 cosponsors, but it never got a vote.